DrakeRyzer/DrakeSW5E/Species/Droid/index.md

 Rather than sleep, you must spend 3 hours performing routine maintenance during a long rest to gain its benefits, during which you have disadvantage on Wisdom (Perception) checks.
 Additionally, if your long rest would be interrupted, you only need to complete the long rest instead of restarting it.

 ***Nonliving.*** <br>
-You do not need to eat, drink, or breathe; and while exposed to the vacuum of space, you can survive indefinitely.
+You do not need to eat, drink, or breathe; and while exposed to a low pressure environment, you can survive indefinitely.

 ***Rapid Reconstruction.*** <br>
 You are built with internal repair mechanisms.
 As a bonus action, you can choose to spend one of your Hit Dice to recover hit points.

 ***Languages.*** <br>
 All droids can read, write, and process both Galactic Basic and [Binary](https://swse.fandom.com/wiki/Binary).
-Your class determines if you can speak Galactic Basic or [Binary](https://swse.fandom.com/wiki/Binary), but not both
+Your class determines if you can speak Galactic Basic or [Binary](https://swse.fandom.com/wiki/Binary), but not both.
+If you can only speak Binary, you also cannot speak additional languages learned from other sources.

 - *Droid Class I:* Can speak Galactic Basic or [Binary](https://swse.fandom.com/wiki/Binary)
 - *Droid Class II:* Can speak [Binary](https://swse.fandom.com/wiki/Binary)